soxueren/atsd/api/sql/README.md

 ### LAST_TIME Syntax

-The `last_time` function returns the last time in milliseconds when data was received for a given series.
-It enables filtering records for each series based on date, specific to the given series.
+The `last_time` function returns the last time, in milliseconds, when data was received for a given series.
+It enables filtering of records based on the last insertion date for the given series.

 ```sql
 WITH time comparision_operator last_time_expression